Politics of Kenya: Legislative branch

-The Bicameral Parliament consists of a National Assembly and Senate.
-The National Assembly, or Bunge, has 349 members, 290 members elected for a five-year term in single-seat constituencies, 47 women elected from each county, 12 members nominated by political parties in proportion to their share of seats won in the single-member constituencies, and an ex officio member: the speaker.
+The Bicameral Parliament consists of two 'houses'; the National Assembly and the Senate.

+The National Assembly, or Bunge, has 349 members.
+They include: 290 members elected each elected by registered voters in their respective constituencies for a five-year term, 47 women representatives elected from each county, 12 members nominated by political parties in proportion to their share of seats won in the single-member constituencies, and the speaker, who is an ex officio member.

-There is also a senate with 67 members.
-47 elected from counties acting as single-member constituencies, 16 women nominated by political parties, a man and a woman representing youths and a man and woman representing people with disabilities.
+The Senate consists of 67 members: 47 members elected by registered voters from the 47 counties; 16 women nominated by political parties; a man and a woman representing youths and a man and woman representing people with disabilities.
 The speaker is an ex-officio member.

 Political parties and elections

 Judicial branch

-The judiciary is divided into Superior Courts and Subordinate Courts.
-Superior Courts consist of: a chief justice who is also the president of the supreme court, deputy chief justice (who are members of the Supreme Court), Supreme Court judges, High Court judges, and judges of Kenya's Court of Appeal (no associate judges) appointed by an independent Judicial Service Commission.
+The Kenyan judiciary is divided into Superior Courts and Subordinate Courts.
+The judiciary is headed by the Chief Justice who is also the president of the Supreme Court.
+Superior Courts consist of: the Supreme Court, the Court of Appeal and the High Court.
+Supreme Court judges, High Court judges, and judges of the Court of Appeal (no associate judges) appointed by an independent Judicial Service Commission.
 The Chief Justice and his or her deputy are nominated by the President from names selected by the Judicial Service Commission and voted by the National Assembly.
-Subordinates Courts are Magistrates Courts, Kadhi Courts and Courts Martial.
+Subordinates Courts are Magistrates' Courts, Kadhi Courts and Courts-Martial.
 The current chief justice is Martha Koome.
 Then the Tribunal are bodies which are established by Acts of Parliament to exercise judicial or quasi-judicial functions and these supplement ordinary courts in the administration of justice but do not have penal jurisdiction.